So,

 Summary:

-- Server has public key → verifies the signed challenge.
+- Server has public key of the client β verifies the signed challenge.

 Image: a diagram showing the public key SSH authentication process(https://chatgpt.com).